Bookbinding: learn to bind artists' books

 Beginners:

-- Develop content using simple print methods such as mono print and rubber stamping, the creative possibilities of collage and/or digital print at home to create the content for a handmade book.
+- Develop content using methods appropriate to your ideas which could include simple methods such as rubber stamping, collage and/or digital print at home.

 - Explore book structures such as the concertina fold and pamphlet stitch to create one-off or a small edition of hand-made books.